qelectrotech/qelectrotech-doc/source/users/basics/quit.rst

    Figure: QElectroTech Save message

-As a large amoung of applications which has been developed using `Qt`_, QElectroTech can be closed from the close tab |close_tab| which can be found at top right from main window, from `menu bar`_ or using the corresponding keyboard shortcut.
+As a large amount of applications which has been developed using `Qt`_, QElectroTech can be closed from the close tab |close_tab| which can be found at top right from main window, from `menu bar`_ or using the corresponding keyboard shortcut.

 Quit QElectroTech from menu bar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~